All posts by Mike Clements

 Here it is at the 01:00 position: -84 dB @ 200, -84 dB @ 10k.
 The smile is gone.

 Of course we expect distortion & noise to rise relative to the signal as we turn down the volume.
 But how much?
 Let’s quantify this.
 At the 01:00 position, the signal is attenuated about 10 dB from max.
 The minimum distortion max volume is -96 dB; the minimum distortion at 01:00 is -84 dB.
-So when we reduce the volume by 10 dB, distortion goes up by 12 dB.
+So when we reduce the volume by 10 dB, distortion drops by 12 dB.
 Since this involves eyeballing the position of the volume knob, there’s a margin for error so call it 1:1 linear.
 The distortion profile looks normal / flat up to about the 02:00 position, at which point a smile (rising distortion in low & high frequencies) just starts to emerge.

 Again, this is only on single ended outputs.
 The balanced outputs are clean all the way up to max volume.
 At least as high as I could measure them – the voltage of the Jotunheim’s balanced outputs goes so high it overloads my sound card and Tascam.
 So I had turn the volume down in order to measure it.
 Summary: